San Pedro High School

 San Pedro High School is a public high school in the Los Angeles Unified School District and is located in the San Pedro portion of the city of Los Angeles, California.
 The school serves the entirety of San Pedro as well as most of the Eastview neighborhood of Rancho Palos Verdes.
+The base housing of the Los Angeles Space Force Base is assigned to this school.

 In 2003, the school celebrated its 100th anniversary.

 History

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

 In 1971, each Parent Teacher Association meeting had about 24 participants on a regular basis, even though the organization had 1,170 members.

+During a campus renovation that began in 2022, researchers and construction crews uncovered a massive marine fossil bed with more than 200 species, including megalodon, shorebirds, sea turtles and saber-tooth salmon..

 Facilities

 San Pedro High School is home to two protected landmarks, the Administration Building and Language Arts Building.
 Both were constructed in 1936 under mandate from the Works Progress Administration.
 San Pedro High School also has a Mathematics and Sciences Building, a Vocational Arts Building, a cafeteria, numerous bungalow-style classrooms, and three gymnasiums.

-The school and its surroundings were the area where much of the filming for the movie Some Kind of Wonderful was shot.
+The school and its surroundings were the area where much of the filming for the 1987 movie Some Kind of Wonderful was shot.